HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 hugo new posts/hello-world.md
 ```

-this will create a new Markdown file named `Hello world` in the content/posts directory.
+This will create a new Markdown file named `Hello world` in the content/posts directory.
 Open the file with your favorite editor (shout out to [VS Code](https://code.visualstudio.com/)) and change the `draft: true` to `draft: false`.

 Now, start the Hugo server to preview your site: